 Ethics Reading Courses allow DePauw faculty members and their students to read and discuss a single work that enhances their understanding of the field of ethics or a particular ethical issue.
 The courses are a quarter credit, allowing students to weave ethics into their curricular goals throughout their time at DePauw.
 The quarter-credit courses also allow faculty members to pilot modules that might fit into the courses they regularly teach at DePauw or form the foundation of an entirely new course.

-Spring 2019 and Fall 2018 Prindle Ethics Reading Courses listed here.
+Information about current and past Prindle Ethics Reading Courses is available here.

 - The ideal course is a reading and discussion group that revolves around a single book or text.

 - The required coursework should be reasonable given that the course is a quarter credit, but should have enough rigor to warrant receiving a grade (e.g. some written assignments or other projects).

 - Courses will be capped at ten students each.
 Courses that have fewer than 4 students enrolled by the first day of classes will be canceled.

 - Class meetings can take place either on campus or at the Prindle Institute.

 - Each course should meet for approximately 90 minutes per week for a total of eight weeks.
 Courses will meet in the first eight weeks of the semester.

 - Courses meet from 7:00 p.m. – 8:30 p.m.

 $700 for the development of the course over the Winter or Summer Term + $1,000 course overload stipend during the semester in which the course is taught.
 Faculty members may elect to receive non-monetary compensation (e.g. a corresponding teaching underload) in lieu of a stipend.
 In the event that the course is canceled (courses that have fewer than 4 students enrolled by the first day of classes will be canceled), faculty will receive only the development portion of the compensation outlined above.